arthurvguide/ms1-avg-personal-website/README.md

 # [Arthur's Portfolio](https://arthurvguide.github.io/ms1-avg-personal-website/)
 ![](/assets/images/ResponsiveIWebSiteImg.JPG)

-Arthur's Portfolio is a site created to be used as introducer for my future employers and clients.
-They will be able to find out professional information about me and all the projects I worked on as a software developer so far.
-It can be viewed on the follow [link](https://arthurvguide.github.io/ms1-avg-personal-website/.).
+Arthur's Portfolio is a site created to be used as an introducer for my future employers and clients.
+They will be able to find out professional information about me and all the projects I have worked on as a software developer so far.
+It can be viewed on the following [link](https://arthurvguide.github.io/ms1-avg-personal-website/.).

 ---
 # Table of contents